BDC Hamburger Icon

 TipBottom line

-Restaurants can use text message marketing and email blasts to get regulars to come in more often.
+Restaurants can use business texting and email blasts to entice regulars to come in more often.
 Always ask patrons for their contact details and permission to get in touch.
 Incentivize them by offering a percentage off their next meal if they join your mailing list.

 9. Use the latest technology.

-You can save money and improve experiences for staff and customers alike by investing in the latest restaurant technology, like modern POS software.
+You can save money and improve experiences for staff and customers alike by investing in the latest restaurant technology, like restaurant-specific point-of-sale (POS) systems.
 Here are our top recommendations:

-• Restaurant management systems: Use a restaurant management system to help you manage all aspects of your restaurant, including sales and staff rosters, and inventory.
+• Restaurant management systems: Use a restaurant management system to help manage all aspects of your restaurant, including sales and staff rosters, inventory and customer data.

-• Table tablets: Provide restaurant tablets so patrons can order their food and drinks independently instead of waiting for a server.
+• Table tablets: There are many reasons to use restaurant tablets, which are commonly iPad devices.
+For one, patrons given these tabletop tablets can order their food and drinks independently instead of waiting for a server.
 They can also use the tablet to pay for faster checkout.
-[Learn more about the benefits of restaurant iPad POS systems.]
+[Find out more about the benefits of restaurant iPad POS systems.]

-• Inventory management software: Implement the latest restaurant inventory management software to reduce food waste, which dents many eateries’ profitability.
+• Inventory management software: Implement the latest restaurant inventory management software to better keep track of your ingredients and supplies and reduce food waste, which dents many eateries’ profitability.

 Some restaurant tools only apply to certain types of food businesses.
 For example, consider a bar POS system if your establishment emphasizes drinks more than food items.
 There’s also specific technology best suited for food trucks.
 Stay in the know about other restaurant technology trends as the industry rapidly evolves.